-Glenn Murray bagged his sixth goal in as many games to break the deadlock for Palace before Bolasie took center stage to send Sunderland slumping to another emphatic home defeat following the setback against Aston Villa by the same score last month.
+Glenn Murray bagged his sixth goal in as many games to open the deadlock for Palace before Bolasie took centre stage to send Sunderland slumping to another emphatic home defeat following the setback against Aston Villa by the same scoreline last month.

-Bolasie had scored just once in the league this season prior to his treble Saturday, but ruthlessly put Sunderland to the sword as Dick Advocaat's side was emphatically brought back to earth after beating local rival Newcastle United last weekend.
+Bolasie had scored just once in the league prior to his treble on Saturday, but ruthlessly put Sunderland to the sword as Dick Advocaat's side were emphatically brought back to earth after beating local rivals Newcastle United last weekend.

-Connor Wickham did pull one back in the 90th minute for the hosts, but it was a scant consolation.
+Connor Wickham did pulled one back in the 90th minute for the hosts, but it was a scant consolation.

-The result leaves Advocaat's men still hovering just three points above the Premier League drop zone, while Palace is pushing for a top-10 finish.
+The result leaves Advocaat's men still hovering just three points above the drop zone, while Palace are pushing for a top-10 finish.

-Roared on by a vociferous crowd, Sunderland made most of the early running, but was a touch fortunate not to be reduced to 10 men after 15 minutes — Rodwell escaping with a yellow card following a reckless challenge on midfield counterpart James McArthur.
+Roared on by a vociferous crowd, Sunderland made most of the early running, but were a touch fortunate not to be reduced to 10 men after 15 minutes, Rodwell escaping with a yellow card following a reckless challenge on midfield counterpart James McArthur.

-Having weathered the early storm, Palace began to assert itself, with the pace and movement of Wilfried Zaha, Bolasie and Jason Puncheon keeping a nervy-looking Sunderland defense on its toes.
+Having weathered the early storm, Palace began to assert themselves, with the pace and movement of Wilfried Zaha, Bolasie and Jason Puncheon keeping a nervy-looking Sunderland defence on its toes.

-Sunderland was still all at sea three minutes later when Bolasie beat John O'Shea to Jedinak's through ball before calmly lobbing the advancing Costel Pantilimon.
+Sunderland were still all at sea three minutes later when Bolasie beat John O'Shea to Jedinak's throughball before calmly lobbing the advancing Costel Pantilimon.

 That goal prompted a number of home fans to head for the exits and that became a mass exodus when Bolasie claimed his third and Palace's fourth after 62 minutes, with Murray again creating the opening.